ytiurin/inlinescriptloader/README.md

 </script>
 ```

-However you may insert the loader code inside any of your Javascript files.
+However, you may insert the loader code inside any of your Javascript files.

 ```javascript
 /* Inline script loader - https://github.com/ytiurin/inlinescriptloader.js */